pepper-project/thirdparty/README.md

 This repository contains the releases of various third-party software that the [Pepper system](https://github.com/pepper-project/pepper) requires.

-Note that in some cases newer versions of this code is available, and for the most part those newer versions should work.
+Note that in some cases newer versions of these packages are available elsewhere.
+For the most part those newer versions should work.
 The versions we distribute here are the ones we use in our experiments, and should be used when replicating our published numbers.

 Questions?
 Comments?